dekadentno/frontend-discovery/README.md

 # js-discovery
-Collection of useful (tested) javascript / vue libraries and articles
+Collection of useful javascript / vue articles and tested libraries, packages and tools,

 # Packages that can be found in (almost) any of my projects
 Names will be taken from my ```package.json``` files because I want to minimize the chance to mix up something and because there are similar packages with almost the same names.
 Also, obvious packages linters and template compilers won't be seen here.